melamber/simple-ioc-container/README.md

   * _key_[required]: {string} dependence key;
   * _type_[required]: {enum} ["value", "factory", "service"];
   * _value_[required]: {*} Any data.
-Module will be connected if a type is "factory" or "singleton" and a value is set like a string;
+Module will be connected if a type is "factory" or "service" and a value is set like a string;
   * _force_[optional]: {bool} registers forcefully if true, otherwise doesn't.
   Default false;
   * _onRegister_[optional]: {callback} Invokes if a dependence is successfully